 Functioning Structure:

-Political parties in India work on democratic principles and their internal functioning is also based on democratic norms.
+Political parties in India work on democratic principles and their internal functioning is based on democratic norms.

 They have regular meetings, discussions, and debates to decide the party’s policies and strategies.